mit-pdos/xv6-public/README.md

 * share the size `sz` of the address space of the calling process
 * point to the same trapframe `tp` as the calling process
 * the new process parent will be the calling process
-* the eax register in the new process's trapframe will be cleared `eax =0` ,as the new process is the child process so that its Pid will always be 0
+* set the return address of the clone (which is stored in the eax register) to 0 ,as the new process is the child process so that its Pid will always be 0
 ```c
 if((newp = allocproc())==0) return -1;